Chapter Three

 At the front of the chapel, Henry and Indy stepped out with the minister and looked back over their shoulders as bridesmaids began to enter the chapel.
 Henry smiled at each of them.
 His smile grew broader when he saw Marcus Brody, former curator of the National Museum and Dean of Students at Marshall College but more importantly a close longtime friend of both Joneses, rushing up to them.
 Indy was ecstatic to see him as well, but his smile quickly faded when he saw the seventy-year-old man’s condition.

 “So sorry I’m late, Indiana,” he said, panting as sweat ran down his ruddy face.
 “My business took rather longer than expected.
-And as for these directions you gave me, well, I couldn’t quite make out this –”
+And as for these directions you gave me, well, I couldn’t quite make out –”

 “Easy, Marcus,” Indy said, putting a hand on his friend’s shoulder.
 “You shouldn’t have pushed yourself.
 I’d rather have you late to my wedding than late as in, you know, dead.
 Get him a glass of water,” he ordered a bystander.